 Spastic Cerebral Palsy

 Spastic CP is the most common type of CP.
 People with spastic CP have increased muscle tone.
+Spasticity is a category of movement disorders where the brain’s inability to control or fine tune muscle activation result in stiffness of an arm, hand or leg.
 Spastic CP is described by what parts of the body are affected:

 - Spastic hemiplegia/hemiparesis typically affects the arm and hand on one side of the body, but it can also include the leg.

 - Spastic diplegia/diparesis involves muscle stiffness that is predominantly in the legs and less severely affects the arms and face.

 - Spastic quadriplegia/quadriparesis is the most severe form of cerebral palsy.
 It is caused by widespread damage to the brain or significant brain malformations.